EMSB Marks Black History Month Through Hands-On Learning and Creativity

 Connecting with Ruby Bridges Through Creative Writing

-Students from Pierre de Coubertin Elementary, Leonardo Da Vinci Academy, Nesbitt Elementary School and John F. Kennedy High School will take part in a cross-school initiative highlighting the life and legacy of civil rights pioneer Ruby Bridges.
-The program will introduce students to Bridges’ historic role in desegregating public schools and her extraordinary courage at just six years old.
+Students from Pierre de Coubertin Elementary, Leonardo Da Vinci Academy, Nesbitt Elementary School and John F. Kennedy High School took part in a cross-school initiative highlighting the life and legacy of civil rights pioneer Ruby Bridges.
+The program introduced students to Bridges’ historic role in desegregating public schools and her extraordinary courage at just six years old.
 Students will create personalized postcards and greeting cards addressed to Ruby Bridges, sharing words of appreciation and reflection.
 The completed cards will be sent to the Ruby Bridges Foundation, allowing students to connect their learning to a global audience and engage in meaningful civic participation while discovering their own power to be change-makers.

 “I Have a Dream” Mural Art Creation